Son of slain Kenyan cleric denies grenade plot charge

-MOMBASA, Kenya, Nov 23 (Reuters) - A son of the slain Muslim cleric whose killing touched off days of riots in the Kenyan port city of Mombasa has denied court charges he plotted to blow up two police stations at the coastal tourist haven.
+MOMBASA, Kenya (Reuters) - A son of the slain Muslim cleric whose killing touched off days of riots in the Kenyan port city of Mombasa has denied court charges he plotted to blow up two police stations at the coastal tourist haven.

 Khubeib Aboud Rogo and four others were accused of planning to use grenades to attack Mombasa’s main police station in the central business district, and another along a busy highway.